MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericcsv-step-by-step.md

 Examination of the *DisplayName* field shows how a qualified string was properly parsed.

-Clicking on the button within the *ProxyAddresses* entry reveals that the multivalued string was also properly parsed innto individual values:
+Clicking on the button within the *ProxyAddresses* entry reveals that the multivalued string was also properly parsed into individual values:

 ![Validate User Object page 2 image](./media/microsoft-identity-manager-2016-connector-genericcsv-step-by-step/user2.png)